eutampieri/xenorchestra/TROUBLESHOOTING.md

 Any issues, questions, or bugs during installation and usage of this script, that can not be solved by the steps below, should **first** be addressed in *this repository.*

-Xen-Orchestra (Community Edition) is not obligated to support scripted (or manual) builds.
+Xen-Orchestra (VatesFR) is not obligated to support scripted (or manual) builds.
 Please give us the ability to first troubleshoot the issue and/or verify this script is not the culprit before moving on to posting in the Xen-Orchestra [Community Forums](https://xen-orchestra.com/forum/).

 Please use the [ISSUE TEMPLATE](https://github.com/Jarli01/xenorchestra_installer/issues/new) when submitting an issue.